dogedart/altcointip/README.md

-# Reddit ALTcointip bot
+# Reddit litedoge ALTcointip bot

 ## Introduction

-For introduction to and use of LITEDOGE ALTcointip bot, see __http://www.reddit.com/r/ALTcointip/wiki/index__
+For introduction to and use of litedoge ALTcointip bot, see __http://www.reddit.com/r/ALTcointip/wiki/index__

 ## Getting Started

->**NEW: See [altcointip-chef](https://github.com/vindimy/altcointip-chef) for Chef-automated installation and configuration of ALTcointip bot.**

 ### Python Dependencies